Most dog owners love to see and take pictures of their dogs. We need to journal our dog’s journey through life visually.

 Try to get more natural light into the room.
 Move your subject near a window or take the shots outside.

-Using natural light helps prevent the pet or red-eye common to so many pet photos.
+Using natural light helps prevent the pet or red-eye, which is common in many pet photos.

 Get on the floor